 Please bear in mind that places can fill rather quickly, depending on the popularity of the course you apply for.
 You also need to give yourself enough time to make all necessary arrangements in preparation for your studies overseas.
 Therefore we advise you to start the application procedure as soon as possible, ideally about 6 – 8 months in advance of your study start date in order to avoid disappointment.

-You can apply and enrol on a course independently from anyone but you may find that applying for study overseas is not always as straightforward as it sounds.
+You can apply and enrol on a course independently from anyone but you may find that applying for study overseas is not always as straightforward as it sounds and there are many stages to the process.

 If you have specific queries about any of the universities we represent, their courses, or the services we offer, please get in touch to arrange a chat with one of our staff in Mexico.
 Our full contact details can be found here.